zphrs/aninest/docs/api/AnimatableTypes/type-aliases/Animatable.md

 type Animatable: Object;
 ```

-The local state of the animation, meaning only the numbers in the topmost level of the input animation.
+The local state of the animation, meaning only the numbers in the topmost
+level of the animation.

 ## Example